madaracelio/Correspondance_mesh_cnn/README.md

 # Correspondance_mesh_cnn

-Data and file are stored in the master branch
+Data and files are stored in the master branch